FadiZahar/Kiraka-Speed-Reading-Platform/README.md

     NEXT_PUBLIC_CLERK_AFTER_SIGN_IN_URL="/instructions"
     NEXT_PUBLIC_CLERK_AFTER_SIGN_UP_URL="/instructions"
     ```
-    For assistance with API keys or setup, please contact us at srp.doc.ic.ac.uk@gmail.com.
+    For assistance with API keys or setup, please contact us at srp.doc.ic.ac.uk@gmail.com or reach out to the [authors](#authors) directly.

 ## Running the Application